The software development process includes these 6 core stages:

 The idea behind the incremental development model is to develop small pieces of software and testing them on the users for feedback.
 You can think of it as a series of mini-waterfall development.
 All phases of the waterfall model are completed before moving on to the next increment.

 Here, each increment is a new feature or functionality that is added to the product.
 It is tested, validated, and then moved to another increment.
-Have you heard about MVP?
+Have you heard about MVP in software development?
 It is the Minimal Viable Product that has only the core functionality and upgraded after getting feedback from users.

 Phases of Incremental Model